Follow us

 You can harness the power of other massive tech advertisers, not least of which are Google and Facebook, and Amazon is okay with you doing this!
 After all, it’s business for them, too.

-The advantage of using Google or Facebook to drive traffic to your product listings are pretty self explanatory.
+The advantages of using Google or Facebook to drive traffic to your product listings are pretty self-explanatory.
 Simply put, the more channels you put out there for people to see your product, the higher the likelihood you will rope them in to sell.

 AdWords also requires less maintenance than Sponsored Products does and can be generally left to operate on its own without a huge amount of upkeep and input.